 I have struggled with my weight since I was young.

 Being a son of a coach and physical education teacher was not easy.
 My father had health concerns; he was an ex-smoker and his stressful lifestyle led to his early passing at 58 years old.
 Through my youth I was an athlete out of necessity.
 Participation in sports was never an easy journey.
 What I lacked in natural athletic talent, I made for in pure determination, will and natural strength.
-I found out as a teen that I performed well lifting weights and had natural flexibility, which why wrestling felt the most comfortable sport.
+I found out as a teen that I performed well lifting weights and had natural flexibility, which why wrestling felt like the most comfortable sport or physical activity.

 During my early 20’s, I suffered some major injury setbacks including two ACL and an MCL repair on my knees, along with a partial torn AC joint in my right shoulder (which eventually became a full tear and replacement), a herniation of L5/S1 in my spine, and a torn left bicep.
 I earned frequent flyer miles at the orthopedic department.